radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-2-0.md

 ## Known Issues

 - After updating to v8.2.0, you may see the following harmless error in the vds_server.log and install logs: `ERROR org.apache.curator.framework.imps.CuratorFrameworkImpl:703 - Background exception was not retry-able or retry gave up java.lang.NullPointerException: null 	at org.apache.curator.framework.imps.EnsembleTracker.configToConnectionString(EnsembleTracker.java:185)`.
+You can safely ignore this error message.

 For known issues reported after the release, please see the Radiant Logic Knowledge Base: